 Are you experiencing trauma, even if others are way beyond telling you that you should’ve moved on by now, if others minimize what you’re going through because they don’t get it?
 Are you avoiding questions and explanations?
 Do you want the world to go away?
 Do you feel lost in your own personal nightmare?
-Do you recognize yourself any more?
-Jennifer Favell, PhD is a counselor and researcher who can help.
+Do you even recognize yourself any more?

 Getting Help and Moving Forward

-Following a life-altering event, you may need trauma counseling if you find yourself:
+Following a life-altering event or years of trauma, you may need counseling if you find yourself:

 - Avoiding any potentially stressful situation

 - Avoiding anything that reminds you of the trauma

 - Panicking in social situations you cannot escape

 - Hiding your feelings of anxiety, fear, guilt, depression